auth0/docs/articles/logs/migrate-logs-v2-v3.md

 ## Am I affected by the migration?

-Affected customers are those:
+Affected customers are those who meet all of the following criteria:
 * With tenants created before or on May 21st, 2019
 * With tenants hosted in Auth0's public cloud in the AU or EU regions
 * Who use the [GET /api/v2/logs](/api/v2#!/Logs/get_logs) or the [GET /api/v2/users/{user_id}/logs](/api/v2#!/Users/get_logs_by_user) endpoint with the parameter `include_totals=true` or the `q` parameter.

 The following tenants are NOT affected:
-* Cloud customers in the US region who are already using Search Engine V3.
+* Cloud customers in the US region.
+The US region has already been fully migrated to using Search Engine V3.
 * PSaaS customers (Migration for PSaaS customers will begin at a later date).
 * Cloud tenants in the EU and AU regions that:
   * are not using the `GET /api/v2/logs` or `GET /api/v2/users/{user_id}/logs` endpoints of Management API at all.